standleypg/MalaysiaDiscordBotRadioTempatanTS/README.md

 # Radio Tempatan Malaysia Discord App

-This is a simple radio application that allows users to listen to their favorite radio channels.
-To add your own radio channel, simply add the URL to the `config.json` file.

 ***Disclaimer: This code is meant for educational purposes only.
 Please do not use this code for malicious purposes or to violate the Discord, Youtube, RTM and Astro Terms of Service.***

 ***Credit to [RTM Malaysia](https://www.rtm.gov.my) and [HITZ FM](https://hitz.syok.my/) for the radio URL.***

+This is a simple radio application that allows users to listen to their favorite radio channels and play music yt audio.
+To add your own radio channel, simply add the URL to the `config.json` file.

 ### Adding Your Own Radio Channel